 5. Misconception: Keyword-rich websites can go a long way.

-Since the objective is the creation of quality content, impressive SEO should focus on filling up a website with informational and educational relevant content.
+Since the objective is the creation of quality content, effective SEO should focus on filling up a website with informational and educational relevant content.
 In doing so, keyword-rich pages shouldn’t be set aside.
 The goal here is not to just include your important keyword many times over.
 Google is looking for pages that are highly informative with substantiated information based on a topic.
-You should strategically use the right batch of terminologies; choose words wisely and choose the probable ones that target visitors will type when using search engines.
-Keywords serve as a guideline; they play an important role in guaranteeing that discussions of sorts are not off-topic.
+You should strategically use the right batch of terminologies; choose words wisely, and choose the probable ones that target visitors will type when using search engines.
+Keywords serve as a guideline; they play an essential role in guaranteeing that discussions of sorts are not off-topic.

 Then again, avoid the excessive use of keywords and key phrases; use the target terminologies moderately.
-Keyword-stuffed content isn’t something to be proud of; it actually makes the readability meter decline.
+Keyword-stuffed content isn’t something to be proud of; it makes the readability meter decline.
 It increases the amount of content, but rather than create value, it only contributes nonsense and gibberish to a website.
 Appreciating the concept of keyword density (or the ratio of words to the number of keywords) is one thing; keyword stuffing and keyword spamming are another thing entirely.

 Here’s an example of bad content:

 We sell assorted trampolines.
 The trampolines for sale can be viewed at our website’s gallery.
 You can choose from available trampolines—depending on trampoline size, trampoline type, and trampoline brand.

 Don’t forget, you want to inform your visitor, not just the search engines.
 You can impress the search engines a lot better by including a lot of useful information, education, and make your page look authoritative.
 It’s okay to talk about particular keywords, but you want to become the king of the topic.
 That is the key to getting your page to perform well.
 We don’t refer to this as keyword ranking, but rather on-page topic SEO.

 6. Misconception: The more inbound links there are, the better.